 Our curriculum is unique to our school and much research of best practice has been deployed in order to make sure the children get the best start to their education.
 In Early Years, learning revolves around topics appropriate to the children's age.
 These are underpinned by high quality texts that children will love to read.
 All areas of learning are linked and enable children to make connections between themselves and the world they live in.
-In Key Stage 1 and 2, children are taught in more traditional lessons.
 Some lessons are taught discretely, such as Maths, Science, PE and RE.
 Other lessons are combined into topics as so children can learn a variety of skills amongst a broad range of topics.
 Further information regarding our curriculum can be found on our website.